flybywiresim/docs/docs/beginner-guide/landing.md

-# Final Appraoch and ILS Landing
+# Final Approach and ILS Landing

 This guide will explain the correct procedures to fly a final approach and conduct an ILS landing.